elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Intro.md

  * **AutoGraph** allows python loops like **for**, **while** to be converted into tensorflow graph code

- * Alows us to write loops that will allow dynamic placement of layers / cells
+ * Allows us to write loops that will allow dynamic placement of layers / cells

  * Example (Dynamic RNN):